 Node

-You can set properties for 3D components that are based on the Node component in Properties > Node and Transform.
+You can set properties, such as opacity and visibility, for 3D components that are based on the Node component.
+You can also modify their transformation properties.
+To modify 3D components, select the component and set its properties in Properties > Node and Transform.

 You can set the opacity and visibility of 3D components that are based on the Node component in Properties > Node.